panakiriakidis-byte/Public-library-internship-Sparta/week-01/week-01-report.md

 ## Apache, without XAMPP and WAMP

-Steps for web server:

-site: https://www.apachelounge.com/download/ and install the appropriate one
+Steps for web server: on site: https://www.apachelounge.com/download/ and install the appropriate one

 new file -> path C:\Apache24  and extract all files from download there

 sto path: C:\Apache24\conf\httpd.conf open last file, make sure the line: Define SRVROOT "/Apache24" deixnei: Define SRVROOT "c:/Apache24" and make sure that the lines below are exist without #: